Licensed Insurance Taxes

 - Insurance Corporation of British Columbia (ICBC)

-Insurance companies and insurance business in B.C. are regulated by the Financial Institutions Commission (FICOM).
-A business authorization is required from FICOM to carry on a licensed insurance business in B.C.
+Insurance companies and insurance business in B.C. are regulated by the BC Financial Services Authority.
+A business authorization is required from the BC Financial Services Authority to carry on a licensed insurance business in B.C.